SamuSommer/ScrobbleSync/README.md

 Also, even though there are scripts that do that, playcounts are reset to their previous value on next Cloud Library sync, not making this a viable option.
 That's why I use the comment workaround.

+#### Why are there two versions, .scpt and .applescript?
+Both versions contain the same code.
+You should use .scpt The .scpt is compiled and works on various macOS versions.
+The .applescript can be read and edited in GitHub, which is not possible for .scpt.

 #### Does this collect my data in any way?
 No, I do not get any of your data.
 The only info you put in is your username, and optionally a filepath.
 The API response is handled on device by the script, none of it is sent or saved anywhere.

 ## Changelog

+#### 0.6.1 (16-04-2023)
+- Small fix to selCount condition for Manual Sync

 #### 0.6.0 (16-04-2023)
 - Biggest rework yet!